kineticquant/wireshark-PCAP-Mapper/README.md

 ### About
 Written in Python and using Streamlit, this is a lightweight, rapid-analysis utility designed to read and parse packet capture (*.pcap, or *.pcapng) files from Wireshark or a similar utility, and subsequently maps the network connections out in a visible network graph.
 The utility also provides a Pandas Dataframe as an export of the packet capture, which can be downloaded as an Excel file for further analysis.

 Simply upload a .pcap or .pcapng file, and the utility will handle the rest.
 This makes troubleshooting connections or searching for malicious actors from a packet capture much easier than digging through the packet capture itself.
+Note that this utility is not connected to any database or store.
+It won't save the packet capture details anywhere, other than in memory, which is by design for security.

 ### Dependencies